-Now,, the public distribution system will not be successful particularly when there are rising prices and scarcity conditions unless we have control over supplies.
+Now, the public distribution system will not be successful particularly when there are rising prices and scarcity conditions unless we have control over supplies.
 Whenever there is shortage, black-marketing is rampant.
-Now, the Essenital Commodities Act contains certain powers to deal with these blaekmarketeers, hoarders and smugglers.
+Now, the Essenital Commodities Act contains certain powers to deal with these blackmarketeers. hoarders and smugglers.
 It is thought that the Act is not being properly worked.
-We are still having anti-social elements, black marketeers and hoarders.
+We are still having anti-social elements. black marketeers and hoarders.
 In 1979 more than 7000 cases were instituted under the Essenial Commodities Act.
-T understand that only one thousand cases have been disposed of.
-Unless firm and swift action is not taken against blaekmarketeers, the prices rise in cannot be stopped.
-Therefore, this another ares is tbe Civil Supplies Minister, where who here and who is an is experienced Minister, can take steps, so that the Central Government and the State Governments take firm wholesale trade in 244 ioodarains etc.

-action against hoarders and blackmarketeers.
-If any legal changes have to be made for ensuring that cases against hoarders and blackmarketeers I under Essential Commodities Act can. be disposed of quickly, whatever amendment is necessary, I hope the Minister will bring forward that amendement before the House.
+I understand that only one thousand cases have been disposed of.
+Unless firm and swift action is not against blackmarketeers, the taken rise in prices cannot be stopped.
+Therefore, this is another area where the Civil Supplies Minister, who here is and who is an experienced Minister, can take steps, so that the Central Government and the State Governments take firm action against hoarders and blackmarketeers.
+If any legal changes have to be made for ensuring that cases against hoarders and blackmarketeers under Essential Commodities Act can disposed of quickly, whatever be amendment is necessary, I hope the Minister will bring forward that amendement before the House.